MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 ### POWERSHELL COMPATIBILITY

-PSReadLine requires PowerShell version 3 or greater and the console host.
-It will not work in the ISE.
+PSReadLine requires PowerShell 3.0, or newer, and the console host.
+It does not work in Windows PowerShell ISE.

 ### FEEDBACK & CONTRIBUTING TO PSREADLINE